rtdevx/rtdevx.github.io/content/posts/devops/iac/terraform/effortless-terraform-documentation/index.md

 Original GitHub actions file can be found in the project's GitHub repository, here: https://github.com/terraform-docs/terraform-docs/?tab=readme-ov-file#using-github-actions

-Below example has been modified to include multiple directories:
+ℹ️ Below example has been modified to include multiple directories:

 📄 _File:_ `.github/workflows/documentation.yml`